• Skip to primary navigation

 Instructions

-• Preheat oven to 350 with the rack in the middle.
-Prep a 9-inch round cake pan with butter and flour.
-Use parchment paper if you have it since this tends to stick.
+Preheat the oven to 350ยฐ with the rack in the middle.
+Prep a 9-inch round or 8X8 cake pan with butter and flour.
+Parchment paper on the bottom is suggested.

-• Mix all ingredients well and move to prepared pan.
+Mix all ingredients well and move to the prepared pan.

 Recipe Notes